The scanner finished its third sweep and chimed.

 "Asymmetrical synergy drills.
 Simulated Rupture Zone.
 Shifting terrain, controlled hostiles.
 We want to see whether your survival instincts hold up when the floor isn't on your side."

 The new white armor was the same as the old white armor except the brace on her left leg was visible through the joint plating now.
-She did not look at any of them.
-She was looking at the inside of her helmet like there was something written on it she was trying to memorize.
+She kept her attention inside her helmet like there was something written there she was trying to memorize.

 "Pairs," Elara said.
 "Mitsurugi.
 Mercer.
 Find the biological nexus.
 Move out."